UniversityofWarwick/express-form/README.md

   // ...
 })
 ```
 The `custom()` method lets you create custom filters or validation by passing a function.
 It has one required argument, which is substituted with the field value on submission.
-You can optionally reference a second argument in your function, whose value is the contents of the `dataSources` defined in the [configuration](#configuration).
+You can optionally reference a second argument in your function, which contains the raw request fields as specified in the [configuration](#configuration) `dataSources`.
 This allows your code to look up values of other form fields, for example when you need to validate combinations of fields.

-* If the function throws an error, then an error is added to the form.
+* If the function throws an error, then an error is added to the form, *unless the field is both empty and not required*.
 (If `message` is not provided, the thrown error message is used.)
 * If the function returns a value, then it is considered a filter method, with the field then becoming the returned value.
 * If the function returns undefined, then the method has no effect on the field.

+You can force a custom validator to propagate an error even if the field is empty by using the `.validateCustomIfEmpty()` method.

 *Examples*